 Parameters are general purpose text strings that are child objects of a parent object.
-They identify and add additional information to that parent object and can be accessed directly in the Properties panel when selected in a schematic sheet.
+They identify and add additional information to that parent object and are accessed directly in the Properties panel when selected in a schematic sheet.

 Schematic components, for example, make extensive use of parameters.
 They are used to define the Sheet Name and the Comment, as well as the general purpose data strings that can be added to a component to fully define it.
 General purpose (User) component parameters can be used for a variety of functions including; component details and ratings, supplier information, library references, and datasheet links.